awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using-resource-data-sync-delete.md

-# Deleting a Systems Manager Explorer Resource Data Sync<a name="Explorer-using-resource-data-sync-delete"></a>
+# Deleting a Systems Manager Explorer resource data sync<a name="Explorer-using-resource-data-sync-delete"></a>

 In AWS Systems Manager Explorer, you can aggregate OpsData and OpsItems from other accounts and Regions by creating a resource data sync\.